 Accounting & Finance Jobs

-If you're looking for jobs in decision support, you've come to the right place.
-RBS offers a wide range of decision support jobs - have a browse through our recent listings to find one that suits you.
+If you're looking for jobs in audit, you've come to the right place.
+RBS offers a wide range of audit jobs - have a browse through our recent listings to find one that suits you.

 So how would you describe your role?